documentationfor yFiles for HTML 3.0.0.1

 Resizing Nodes

-Nodes are interactively resized by dragging a so-called resize handle.
-A handle is a small draggable object modeled by interface IHandle.
-The handle is responsible for translating a drag gesture into a change on its handled model item.
+Nodes are resized interactively by dragging a resize handle.
+A handle is a small, draggable object modeled by the IHandle interface.
+The handle translates a drag gesture into a change on the corresponding model item.

-Actually moving the handles is managed by HandleInputMode, a child input mode of GraphEditorInputMode.
-In fact, it is up to the IHandle to translate the movement into a resize operation.
+Moving the handles is managed by HandleInputMode, a child input mode of GraphEditorInputMode.
+The IHandle interface translates the movement into a resize operation.

-HandleInputMode not only handles resize operations but also move operations for elements which provide handles, e.g. bends or ports.
+HandleInputMode handles not only resize operations but also move operations for elements that provide handles, such as bends or ports.

-The items which are currently dragged (or to be dragged) can be retrieved via the affectedItems property.
-All events below are dispatched at a time the affectedItems are valid, therefore it is safe to access it in event handlers for these events to determine the moved items.
+The items that are currently dragged (or to be dragged) can be retrieved via the affectedItems property.
+All events listed below are dispatched when the affectedItems property is valid.
+Therefore, it is safe to access this property in event handlers for these events to determine the moved items.

 Related events